segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2.md

 ## Cases that require additional intervention

-There are two cases where upgrading to Analytics.js 2.0 requires manual effort beyond enabling the Analytics.js 2.0 toggle.
+In some cases, upgrading to Analytics.js 2.0 requires manual effort beyond enabling the Analytics.js 2.0 toggle.

 ### When using in-domain instrumentation CDN aliasing